 Also, the study on Pecan shells has gone further to state that the shells can be used for making beauty and skincare products.
 The oil that comes from the shell helps in moisturizing the skin, while the rough granules help in taking away harsh skin dirt or dead skin.
 Also, they are perfect for exfoliation.

-When smoking or grilling meat, pecan shells can help the meat burn quickly and also give it a delicious taste.
+When smoking or grilling meat, pecan shells can help the meat cook quickly and also give it a delicious taste.
 Pecan shell fiber is very nutritious and has more antioxidants than raw berries such as cranberries, blueberries, and raspberries.